-Monitoring is a good mechanism to manage important assumptions and uncertainties.
-It is also a way to evaluate new information that may potentially support previous information or assumptions.
-Toward that end, after completing its technical evaluation, the NRC staff prepares a compliance monitoring plan for use in carrying out its monitoring activities at that location.
+Monitoring is a mechanism to manage important assumptions and uncertainties.
+It is also a way to evaluate new information that disproves or supplements previous information or assumptions.
+After DOE issues the final waste determination, the NRC staff prepares a monitoring plan for use in carrying out its monitoring activities at that location.
 Also, the NRC may periodically issue a revised monitoring plan for that location.
-Specifically, the staff’s monitoring approach will consist of two primary activities:
+Specifically, the staff's monitoring approach consists of three primary activities:

-- Conduct technical reviews of DOE data and analyses, such as the following:
+- Conducting technical reviews of DOE data and analyses, such as the following:

 - environmental monitoring results

 - updates to DOE's performance assessment